rohanmahy/ietf-drafts/mahy-dispatch-immi-content/draft-mahy-dispatch-immi-content.md

 * Which MIME types are mandatory to implement (proposed extension).
 * For each member, the MIME types each supports (proposed extension).

-For all messages the message header equivalent of To and Sender fields is already known and is therefore redundant.
+For all messages the message header equivalent of To (the MLS group) and Sender fields (MLS sender) is already known and is therefore redundant.
 Every message contains a message/cpim header which includes the From, DateTime, and Message-ID fields.
+The From field contains the external, user-friendly representation of the Sender.

-Messages send to an MLS group are delivered to every member of the group active during the epoch in which the message was sent.
+Messages sent to an MLS group are delivered to every member of the group active during the epoch in which the message was sent.

+It is also mandatory to understand are the following MIME headers:

+* Content-Type
+* Content-Disposition
+* Content-Length

 # Example